nathan-bytecode/PP3-Fable-Quest/README.md

 - I identified a bug with a never ending "Invalid answer.
 Try again" message in one of the functions.
 Thanks to Stackflow and YouTube, I resolved this.

-- I identified a bug at the end when the game is won, it does not recognise the sys.exit() function and asks the user to battle again.
-I ran out of time to fix this.
+- I identified a bug at the end when the game is lost,  the user is returned to the Inn.
+I fixed this.

+- Not really a bug as much as it is a user expeirence, but I would have liked to find out how to clear the terminal after each action to keep things clear and clean.

 ## Deployment